 The study that’s been done to test the validity of the Blood Type diet was conducted by researchers from the University of Toronto in Canada, and published in 2014 in the journal PLoS One.
 I asked Nanci Guest to explain the findings, and this is what she said:

-The researcher’s findings that an association between the Type-A diet adherence and favorable cardiometabolic risk profile was not surprising considering this diet’s emphasis on high consumption of fruits and vegetables, and low consumption of meat products, which is similar to a plant-focused or Mediterranean dietary pattern that has been recommended by various health agencies because of its association with a lower risk of cardiovascular diseases.
+The researcher’s findings that an association between the blood type A diet adherence and favorable cardiometabolic risk profile was not surprising considering this diet’s emphasis on high consumption of fruits and vegetables, and low consumption of meat products, which is similar to a plant-focused or Mediterranean dietary pattern that has been recommended by various health agencies because of its association with a lower risk of cardiovascular diseases.

-This is in contrast to the Type-B diet, which would be viewed as less healthy and had fewer restrictions on many animal products.
-These differences between the two diets may partially explain why a favorable cardiometabolic profile was associated with adherence to the Type-AB diet, but not for the Type-B diet.
+This is in contrast to the blood type B diet, which would be viewed as less healthy and had fewer restrictions on many animal products.
+These differences between the two diets may partially explain why a favorable cardiometabolic profile was associated with adherence to the blood type AB diet, but not for the blood type B diet.

-The Type-O diet is similar to low-carbohydrate diets, which may explain why adherence to this type of diet was associated with lower serum triglycerides, as previously observed for other low-carbohydrate diets (and here).
+The blood type O diet is similar to low-carbohydrate diets, which may explain why adherence to this type of diet was associated with lower serum triglycerides, as previously observed for other low-carbohydrate diets (and here).

 Guest also notes that D’Amato might need a history lesson:

-There is zero zero zero research to prove that dietary lectins have a significant effect on one blood type over another, or that we shouldn’t be eating them.
+There is zero research to prove that dietary lectins have a significant effect on one blood type over another, or that we shouldn’t be eating them.
 While it’s true that we shouldn’t be eating some lectin-containing foods without cooking them first, but if you’re not eating raw kidney beans, you don’t have to worry.
-The whole ‘avoid lectins’ thing is so irritating and crazy, I sort of just want to hide under my bed until it blows over.

-For more about lectins, I like this easy-reading article.
+For more about lectins, I reviewed the Plant Paradox and lectin kerfuffle here.
 But bottom line is that the lectin and blood type claim that D’Adamo makes is completely nonsensical.

 There’s nothing wrong or dangerous for healthy people who want to try the Blood Type Diet.
 Just don’t believe that the ‘science’ behind the diet is actual science.
 More like pseudoscience.
-And, DO NOT buy his idiotic supplements please.
-DO NOT.
+And, do not buy his supplements.
+Please.
+Do.
+Not.

 Be wary of anyone who tries to scare you into buying something, and/or with something to sell.
 Common sense dictates that.

 Just because a doctor writes a book, doesn’t mean they’re selling credible information.
-Many, many doctors (naturopathic, chiropractic, and medical etc.) ride on their credentials to sell crappy diets.
-I see it every. single. day.
+Many, many doctors (naturopathic, chiropractic, and medical etc.) ride on their credentials – and the trust of laypeople – to sell useless diets.